Black-Owned Restaurants in Charlotte

 Neighborhood: Wesley Heights

-Formerly known as Lulu’s Maryland Style Chicken and Seafood, Lulu’s Express Fry House is the rebranded concept of one of Charlotte’s most notable Black-owned restaurants.
-Lulu’s is known for their Maryland flair with a southern twist.
-The menu that consists of house specials like Lulu’s Shrimp & Grits, crab cakes and Honey Old Bay Wings.
+Formerly known as Lulu’s Maryland Style Chicken and Seafood, Lulu’s Express is the rebranded concept of a local favorite.
+Lulu’s is known for serving Maryland flair with a Southern twist.
+The menu consists of house specials like Lulu’s Shrimp & Grits, crab cakes and honey Old Bay wings.

 Neighborhood: Uptown

-In the mood for some down-home, low-country cookin’?
-You’re in good company.
-Mert’s Heart & Soul has hosted famous diners, including comedian Kevin Hart, President Barack Obama and President Joe Biden, and has been featured on Food Network’s “Diners, Drive-Ins and Dives.”
-Treat yourself to one of the Gullah-inspired dishes, such as shrimp and grits, Charleston red rice and award-winning macaroni and cheese.
-Make sure you save room for a slice of cake.
+Mert’s Heart & Soul, one of Charlotte’s most notable Black-owned restaurants, has hosted former Presidents Barack Obama and Joe Biden and was featured on “Diners, Drive-Ins and Dives.”
+Treat yourself to one of the Gullah-inspired dishes, such as shrimp and grits, Charleston red rice and award-winning macaroni and cheese, and save room for a slice of cake.

 Nacho Average Truck

-Owned by Ashley Troxler, Nacho Average Truck is bringing nachos with a twist to the masses.
+Owned by Ashley Troxler, Nacho Average Truck is bringing nachos with a twist to the masses across Charlotte.
 You can enjoy homemade toppings on a bed of chips, lettuce or pork rinds.
-The truck even offers a Margarita Kit that features new flavors every week.
+In addition to nachos, the truck also offers quesadillas and burritos.

 Neighborhood: University City

-Whether you’re an early bird or a night owl, Nick & Mike Bar & Grill is the place to be.
-Located in the University City area, Nick and Mike are serving up delicious appetizers and burgers, a wide variety of specialty cocktails and a warm artistic atmosphere to relax.
-Word on the street is the chicken wings are a star dish.
+Whether you’re an early bird or a night owl, Nick & Mike Bar and Grill is the place to be.
+This local spot serves up delicious appetizers, wings and burgers, as well as a wide variety of specialty cocktails, in a warm atmosphere to relax.

 The People’s Market